 The Company prepares its consolidated financial statements in conformity with GAAP and prevailing practices within the banking industry.
 The Company utilizes the accrual method of accounting which recognizes income and gains when earned and expenses and losses when incurred.
 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and the disclosure of contingent assets and liabilities, as of the date of the consolidated balance sheet, and the reported amounts of income, gains, expenses, and losses during the reporting period.
 Actual results could differ from those estimates.
-Material estimates that are particularly susceptible to material change in the near term relate to the allowance for loan losses and the valuation of other real estate owned ("OREO"), and deferred tax assets.
+Material estimates that are particularly susceptible to material change in the near term relate to the allowance for loan losses.